beumsk/beumsk.github.io/README.md

 React icons for icons.

-Gray-matter and marked to turn .md files into html.
+MDX turn .mdx files into html.

+Gray-matter gets the meta data out of .mdx files

 ## INSTALL